Vaazhl: Development

 On 29 May 2018, film producer R. D. Raja of 24AM Studios announced his next venture in collaboration with director Arun Prabu, who made his directorial debut with Aruvi (2016).
 Arun said it would be a mixed-genre film similar to Aruvi.
 The film's cast and crew were not revealed at the time.
 However, in June 2019, Arun's cousin, actor Sivakarthikeyan, instead announced Arun Prabhu's project officially as his third venture for Sivakarthikeyan Productions.
 The first look poster was released on 27 June 2019 revealing the film's title as Vaazhl.
 Cinematography was handled by Shelly Callist and editing by Raymond Derrick Crasta, both of whom did the same for Aruvi.

-In a later interview, Arun Prabu said Vaazhl was written a decade ago, even before Aruvi and intended to be his directorial debut but was delayed due to the unconventional nature of the nature; he further said that the "script is quite complicated and it’s definitely not an easy process to transform it completely on screen".
-He narrated the script to around thirty-five producers who liked his narration but questioned on its execution.
+Arun Prabu revealed that Vaazhl was written in 2010, long before the release of Aruvi and was intended to be his directorial debut but was delayed due to the unconventional nature of the script; he said that the "script is quite complicated and it's definitely not an easy process to transform it completely on screen".
+He narrated the script to around thirty-five producers who liked his narration but questioned its execution.
 At one point he narrated the script to Sivakarthikeyan who was surprised with Arun Prabu's vision and when the project materialised, he gave him complete freedom to make the film the way Arun Prabu had intended.

 Casting and filming

 Arun Prabu stated that the film would have newcomers in the lead roles who had no experience in acting as he believed "non-professional actors can add more value" to the script.
-He cast Pradeep Antony, whom had a brief role in Aruvi, for the lead character Prakash who was based on a real-life friend of Prabu sharing a similar name.
+He cast Pradeep Antony, whom had a brief role in Aruvi, as the lead character Prakash who was based on a real-life friend of Arun Prabu sharing a similar name.
 He admitted that the film had several "non-filmy characters" something unusual for audiences who watch mainstream films.
 TJ Bhanu and Diva Dhawan were cast in the debut female lead roles, along with a nonagenarian actor SN Bhatt playing an important role.

 For the pre-production, Arun Prabu and his team went on a recce for the location scouting which took them nine months.
 The film began production in January 2019 and was shot in 100 unexplored locations.
 Filming locations included the Indian states of Tamil Nadu, Kerala and Karnataka, and islands in Indonesia and Papua New Guinea.
 Arun revealed that different cameras were used to shoot different portions of the screenplay.
 For a small portion set in the 1930s, the makers used a film camera, feeling that was the best way to authentically show that time period.
 Filming, which took place in 75 working days, wrapped in mid-July 2019, although dubbing works began only that October.